Baasr7/useless_project_temp/README.md

 - another way is to use A.I and train the machiene to recognise a proper curve and apply the convenient indication for the same.
 -
 ## Team Contributions
-- Abdel Baasit: Integreting the components and the code.
+- Abdel Baasit: Integreting and developing the components and the code.
 - Sian Soj: provided insights on API's and its applications.
 - Karthik Murali: Researched about the software to be used as API.